onflow/flow/specs/access-node-architecture/index.md

 - Maintains sync using `Blockchain Data Service`
 - Accepts new transactions, validates them, and forwards them to collection nodes.
 - Bridges the staked and public libp2p networks
-    - Provides access to the flow blockchain’s protocol and execution state via a public libp2p network that exposes the state sync and execution data sync protocols.
+    - Provides access to the Flow blockchain’s protocol and execution state via a public libp2p network that exposes the state sync and execution data sync protocols.
     - Relays a subset of messages from the staked network to the public network

-`Observer Service` is named as such due to it’s non-participation in the protocol
+`Observer Service` is named as such due to its non-participation in the protocol
 ### Observer Service

-- Participates in the flow network as a consumer of public data without being staked or permissioned
+- Participates in the Flow network as a consumer of public data without being staked or permissioned
 - Maintains sync using `Blockchain Data Service`
 - Accepts new transactions, validates them, and forwards them to `Access Nodes`
 - Is deployed as a stand-alone application, and does not strictly require `DPS` or the `Flow API Service` (though it would have limited utility without them)